artilleryio/artillery/README.md

 ### Modeling user arrivals

 **minigun** uses the [Poisson distribution](http://en.wikipedia.org/wiki/Poisson_process) by default to model how requests are spread over the duration of the test.
-This a statistically more sound way to model real-world behavior than distributing requests evenly, which is what most other load-testing tools do.

 **What does this mean in practice?**